wakandaai/wakanda-whisper/README.md

-# Wakanda Whisper
+# wakanda-whisper

-Wakanda Whisper is a framework for automatic speech recognition (ASR) for African languages using OpenAI Whisper.
+wakanda-whisper is a framework for automatic speech recognition (ASR) for African languages using OpenAI Whisper.

 ## Installation